Boy George at KOKO

 Photos: Music Like Dirt

-For further information about Boy George and future events, visit here.
+For further information and future events visit Boy George’s website here.

 Watch the video for Church of the Poison Mind here: